-The most common reasons for spider plant leaf tips to turn brown are low humidity, fluoride in tap water or temperatures higher then 80°F or lower then 55°F. Too much fertilizer and drought stress can also result in the leaf tips turning brown.
+The most common reasons for spider plant leaf tips to turn brown are low humidity, fluoride in tap water, or temperatures higher than 80°F or lower than 55°F. Too much fertilizer and drought stress can also result in the leaf tips turning brown.

 Brown leaves are leaf tips are the most common signs of distress for a spider plant growing in adverse conditions.
 Here is a table summarizing the range of reasons for spider plant leaves and leaf tips turning brown:

 |Leaf tips turning brown:||Low humidity, chemicals in tap water, temperatures higher than 80°F (27°C) or lower than 55°F (12°C), too much fertilizer, and drought stress.|

 |Leaves turning yellow and brown:||Too much direct sunlight, underwatering, potentially overwatering.|